Skip to main content

 Note that a struggling student might still be able to do the job of member #1 or 2 while a more advanced student can do #3.
 Meanwhile, the group member who typically dominates and achieves at a top level learns to trust other members and wait and observe.
 However, they can still provide expertise as the quality control person who has the final say.

 When students work interdependently, they become more confident, which addresses fear and insecurity.
 When the tasks fit their ability, confusion and difficulty become less significant.
 It also helps promote buy-in, which can lead to more resiliency.
-However, even with interdependency, there is the risk of one student dominating the collaborative process.
+However, even with interdependence, there is the risk of one student dominating the collaborative process.

 Pitfall #2: One Student Dominates the Creative Process